SkillsFundingAgency/dfc-compui-cosmos-pkg-netstandard/README.md

 Simple Document Service use

-To register the cosmos repository Nuget, add either of the following to the child app Startup class ConfigureServices method:
+To register the Cosmos repository Nuget, add either of the following to the child app Startup class ConfigureServices method:

 ```c#
 services.AddDocumentServices<DocumentModel>(cosmosDbConnectionContentPages, env.IsDevelopment());